jlfaucher/executor/README.md

 The ~pipe method has been modified to support the T & K combinators.

 - thrush : Txy = yx : reverse evaluation (makes an expression read consistently from left to right).
-- kestrel : Kxy = x : return a constant function (when no result returned by the doer, return the input argument).
+- kestrel : Kxy = x : return a constant function (when no result returned by the doer, return the receiver (self)).

 Example without thrush:
 Square (take the numbers from 1 to 100, select the odd ones, and take the sum of those).